Johann Wilhelm von Archenholz: Life

+In 1792 he moved to Hamburg, and there, from 1792 to 1812, edited the Minerva, which had a reputation for its literary, historical and political information.

+Archenholz commissioned a Berlin artist, Johann Friedrich Bolt, to produce a copper etching for Archenholz's History of Gustav Vasa of the famous Swedish Nobility.
+He died in Öjendorf (part of Hamburg today) on 28 February 1812, where the street Archenholzstraße ("Archenholz street") and a school called "Grundschule Archenholzstraße" is named after him today.

+Assessment

 Archenholz' understanding of his role as a publicist was very modern for his times.
 He strove not to deliver opinions to his readers but instead unbiased facts.
 His main interest was current politics in Europe as well as their historical development.